radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 Figure 1.14: Monitoring Network Latency Between RadiantOne Nodes

-## Monitoring and Alerts from the Command Line
+## Monitoring and Alerts for the RadiantOne Service from the Command Line

 A command-line script can monitor the status of the following items: